Two tricky questions…

 Fortunately, you are unlikely to encounter seriously stressful moments too often but we experience mild ‘stress’ all the time.
 When you are feeling anxious, worried, cross, running late , the brain ‘drips’ adrenalin into your system to help you cope.
 But with that comes bladder (or bowel) irritation.
 Think of standing in a queue to do an exam, or waiting to give a presentation at work…that strong need to wee…and then even to wee again.

-So if you are having a day needing lots of wees, perhaps consider your bladder as a barometer to your stress levels?
+So if you are having a day needing lots of wees, ask if you are stressed?
+Your bladder could be used as a barometer to your stress levels?
 Rather than try to ‘fix’ the bladder…can you decrease the source of the stress?

-- aim to have your last drink 2 hours before bedtime so that the fluid has plenty of time to go through your system and you can have a good wee before getting into bed.
+- aim to have your last drink 2 hours before bedtime.
+Then the fluid has plenty of time to go through your system with a good wee before getting into bed.

 - Best to avoid caffeine late.